Xc Logo

 FAI Triangle

-An FAI Triangle is one which satisfies the 28% leg rule, which states that the shortest leg must not be less than 28% of the total leg distance.
+An FAI Triangle is a triangular flight with a geometry requiring that no leg may have a length of less than 28% of the total leg distance.
 To fly a triangle you must fly to three turnpoints and return to the original start point.

 FAI Triangle